 40 worst logos

+Below are not well-known logos with ugly branding created by maybe inexperienced designers.
 Now we suggest that you look carefully at the list of 40 worst logos so that you know what is not worth doing not to end up with bad logos:

 1. NYC Taxi

+This is a shitty logo.
 Considering that New York is one of the world’s cultural centers with an outstanding artistic and design community, it’s hard to imagine why they chose such a bad logo for their taxi company.
 The first place in the Top of worst logos.

 2. Kraft Foods

-This Microsoft’s logo is completely unattractive.
+Microsoft’s logo is completely unattractive.
 This is one of the boring, ill-favored, and simply bad logos.
 The good thing is that the company has taken the trends on board and replaced them with a more pleasing look by now.

 7. NSW Government